 With millions of new Generation Z college graduates ready to enter the workforce this summer, many employers are grappling with how to evolve their corporate culture and total rewards practices to keep up with the changing expectations of this new generation.

-To understand which strategies can best recruit and retain this new generation of workers (one which Manpower suggests will make up 24% of the global workforce next year), beqom conducted a survey of 1,200 actively employed adults in the U.S to hear their thoughts.
+To understand which strategies can best recruit and retain this new generation of workers (one that is estimated to make up about 25% of the global workforce), beqom conducted a survey of 1,200 actively employed adults in the U.S to hear their thoughts.

 Younger workers are also more than twice as likely to share salary information than older workers, and this same transparency around pay also applies to benefits in their overall rewards packages.

 Younger workers value flexibility – It’s time to rethink the 9–5

 Born between 1998 and 2016, Gen Z marks the first generation that is truly digitally native.
 A hungry attitude and intense work ethic, paired with all of the modern tech tools have enabled a lot of freedom in their education, and they want to mirror that in the workplace.
 Flexible scheduling and work-from-home opportunities play a major role in their decision to take or leave a job.
 In fact, almost half of Gen Z workers (42%) rate this as the most important benefit of the workplace, preferring private workplaces that counter open office design and fit.

 Forget about the pool tables and free snacks, this generation has a career-oriented outlook, and they want their workplace to invest their focus on them, not objects.
 More than their predecessors, 62% of our respondents are happy to sit down with management to discuss their work performance, and 83% feel that they understand the value of their total rewards packages, including salary, bonuses, benefits, and other rewards.